lundbit/MorrisseyBotHTML/README.md

 * lots of semantic structure options with -header- -footer- -article- -aside-
 * -Div- is great for sections and CSS lex al -div class=- at the block level
 * -span- is great for inline CSS work using -span class=-
+* Comments are !-- -- with <>  endcaps
+* Sections can even out your headers and become great style anchors
+* -forms- then -label for=[id of input]-
+*  -input id= type= value=-   types can be email, tel, radio, checklist, etc.   use -textarea- for boxes
+*  -select id= name=- then -option val=-
+* -fieldset- then -legend- to make things prettier and more blocked